Polymethylsiloxane polyhydrate: Microstructure

 Electron microscopic studies have shown that its gel-forming matrix has a globular structure and consists of an ensemble of fused globules.
 These globules, bound together by siloxane bonds, form pores.
 The pores are the spaces between the globules.
 They are filled with water.
 Pore size is restricted.
 The presence of methyl groups on the surface ensures its hydrophobic properties.
-Enterosgel particles (PMSPH) tend to form a continuous network in a suspension to reduce the interaction of hydrophobic SiCH_{3} with water.
+PMSPH particles tend to form a continuous network in a suspension to reduce the interaction of hydrophobic SiCH_{3} with water.
 These particles can be viewed as two-dimensional sheets rather than three-dimensional solid particles.
 Aqueous suspensions of polymethylsiloxane polyhydrate are characterized by high viscosity.

 Mechanism of action

-The physical and chemical characteristics of Enterosgel define its absorptive and protective properties:
+The physical and chemical characteristics of PMSPH define its absorptive and protective properties: